null

 Power washing semi truck with hose

 If left unchecked, major problems can arise from seemingly unrelated areas.
 This is because the chemicals are damaging your truck’s electrical wiring.
-When this gets damaged, the issues start popping up at “random” places in the truck.

 The Solution: Disconnect everything and degrease it.
-Then, put it all back together.
+Then, you put it all back together.
 Time consuming?
 Yes.
 But it’s worth preserving the value of your rig.

 #3.
 Full 5th Wheel Cleaning and Inspection